 If you want to see the board in action, here is a video of my sketch of Haworth church the day I visited Rosemary & Co Brushes (I have shared this previously but you might want to check out my “standing setup” again).
-Link for my email subscribers is here.
+Watch here.

 There are a lot of other very cool solutions by other urban sketchers.
 I think one of fun things about the Urban Sketchers Symposium is that we get to see how other people manage their gear.
 So I would love to hear from you if you have any clever solutions for holding your sketchbook and gear when out sketching.

 UPDATE: Here is a great talk on Youtube with lots of great ideas: What’s In Your Pocket?
 A Juried Review of Cool Urban Sketching Gear – Mark Leibowitz